hannahdallas/sml5202-final-cohen/index.md

  Welcome!
 Get ready to learn some Hebrew and prepare for your trip to Israel!
 </h3>

 This site provides an introduction to Hebrew vocabulary and Israeli culture so you can visit Israel feeling less like a tourist and more like a local.
+Move through the pages on this site in order from left to right as shown in the header.

  <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4f/Flag_of_Israel_%283-2%29.svg/720px-Flag_of_Israel_%283-2%29.svg.png" alt="Israeli Flag">